Cornell-MAE-UG/fa25-portfolio-mlh355/_projects/fluidMechanicalDissection.md

 <div style="text-align: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CO9ZUhQ-YNg?si=rA7NFkD37dPMZ35K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

+For this project, I assisted in taking apart the hedge trimmer.
+As well as using the photos and videos taken during the deconstruction to understand how it's parts fit together and what everything was in the context of fluid dynamic analysis.